aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -j|--jobs              The path or url to the jobs definition.
   --collect-trace        Collect a PerfView trace.
 Optionally set custom arguments. e.g., BufferSize=256;InMemoryCircularBuffer
   --trace-output         Can be a file prefix (app will add *.DATE.RPS*.etl.zip) , or a specific name (end in *.etl.zip) and no DATE.RPS* will be added e.g. --trace-output c:\traces\myTrace
-  --trace-arguments      Arguments used when collecting a PerfView trace. e.g., Providers=.NETTasks:0:0 --before-shutdown      An endpoint to call before the application has shut down.
+  --trace-arguments      Arguments used when collecting a PerfView trace, e.g., Providers=.NETTasks:0:0 (Defaults are BufferSizeMB=1024;CircularMB=1024)
+  --before-shutdown      An endpoint to call before the application has shut down.
-  -sp|--span             The time during which the client jobs are repeated, in 'HH:mm:ss' format. e.g., 48:00:00 for 2 days -t|--table             Table name of the SQL Database to store results --no-crossgen          Disables Ready To Run.
+  -sp|--span             The time during which the client jobs are repeated, in 'HH:mm:ss' format. e.g., 48:00:00 for 2 days -t|--table             Table name of the SQL Database to store results --no-crossgen          Disables Ready To Run (aka crossgen), in order to use the JITed version of the assemblies.
+  --tiered-compilation   Enables tiered-compilation.
   -e|--env               Defines custom envrionment variables to use with the benchmarked application e.g., -e KEY=VALUE -e A=B
   --windows-only         Don't execute the job if the server is not running on Windows --linux-only           Don't execute the job if the server is not running on Linux